-- Finding it hard to identify what your child needs.
+- Finding it hard to know what your child needs.

-Peel Infant-Parent Program (PIPP) is a partnership between the Region of Peel, EarlyON Child and Family Centres and EveryMind Mental Health Services, a children’s mental health agency.
-Families attend an in-centre program and in-home programs where child and family clinicians deliver individual online or in-home sessions to help parents to identify their family’s unique strengths and needs.
+The Peel Infant-Parent Program (PIPP) is a partnership between the Region of Peel, EarlyON Child and Family Centres, and EveryMind Mental Health Services, a children’s mental health agency.
+There are 2 parts to PIPP, where eligible families attend an in-centre program and are also supported by a child and family clinician who provides confidential online, or in-home sessions.

 To learn more about the program and the referral process, connect with the intake team at wheretostart.ca/infant-toddler-services or by phone at 905-451-4655.